58-year-old dies after crash with ministerial limousine

 Update from December 5, 4:50 p.m: On November 28, a serious traffic accident occurred in Siegsdorf, Upper Bavaria, in which Bavaria’s Agriculture Minister Michaela Kaniber (CSU) had been seriously injured.
 The politician is doing better now, but another accident victim has now died.

 A 58-year-old woman from Siegsdorf died in hospital on Monday.
 The police told Traunstein, how rosenheim24.de reported.
 The report also states that the investigations involving an expert office are ongoing.
-According to the current status Kaniber is not to blame for the accident.
+According to the current status Kaniber’s driver is not to blame for the accident.

 Minister of Agriculture Kaniber in hospital after a car accident